Sanzhr/Smart-Peephole/README.md

-This is a smart security system that uses real-time face recognition to control door access.
-The system integrates with Telegram to notify the admin when an unknown person attempts to enter, and gives remote control options such as opening the door, adding the person to the database, or deleting faces from the database.

-Features)
-- Real-time face recognition using OpenCV and `face_recognition`
-- Automatic door opening for recognized faces via serial communication
-- Captures photo and notifies admin via Telegram when face is unknown
-- Admin can:
-  - Open the door remotely
-  - Add the person to the face database
-  - Delete faces from the database via Telegram
-- Supports storing and managing multiple known faces
-- Robust and easy-to-extend

-Hardware)
-- ESP32, Arduino, or similar microcontroller (connected via serial)
-- Camera (webcam or USB camera)

-Python Libraries)
-Install using `pip install -r requirements.txt` or individually:
-- `opencv-python`
-- `face_recognition`
-- `pyTelegramBotAPI`
-- `pyserial`
-- `requests`

-Telegram Bot)
-- Telegram bot token from [@BotFather](https://t.me/BotFather)
-- Your Telegram user ID or group chat ID
--
-Configurations)
-BOT_TOKEN = 'your_bot_token_here'
-CHAT_ID = 'your_telegram_chat_id_here'
-SERIAL_PORT = 'COM3' (or '/dev/ttyUSB0' for Linux)

-Face Database Setup)
-The system uses a folder called known_faces/ to store the face database.
-Each subfolder inside known_faces/ represents one person.
-The name of the folder is treated as the person's name.
-For example=>
-known_faces/
-├── Alice/
-│   ├── Alice_1.jpg
-│   └── Alice_2.jpg
-├── Bob/
-│   └── bob_face.jpg

-You can add one or more clear photos of each person in their respective folder.
-During runtime, the system will load these faces and recognize them automatically.

-Notes)
-1)Ensure good lighting and clear face images for better recognition accuracy.
-2)You can improve performance by resizing frames in the code.
-3)For deployment, consider using a Raspberry Pi or Jetson Nano with USB camera and GPIO relay.

-Telegram Commands)
-You can control the system via Telegram bot.
-When an unknown face is detected, the bot sends a photo and shows buttons like:
-✅ Open Door – remotely open the door
-➕ Add to Database – add the person to the known faces 🗑️ Delete Face – remove someone from the database

-...
+# Smart Peephole – Face Recognition Security System

+## Description
+This project implements a smart security system for door access control using real-time face recognition.

+The system detects and recognizes faces using a camera.
+If a known person is identified, access is granted automatically by activating a servo motor (simulated door lock).

+If an unknown person is detected, the system captures an image and sends it to the user via Telegram, allowing remote decision-making.

+The project combines computer vision, embedded systems, and remote control via messaging platform.

+## Features
+- Real-time face recognition using OpenCV and face_recognition
+- Automatic door unlocking for authorized users
+- Detection of unknown лица with image capture
+- Telegram bot integration for remote control
+- Interactive decision system via Telegram:
+  - Open door remotely
+  - Add new person to database
+  - Delete person from database
+- Dynamic face database management

+## System Workflow
+1. Camera captures video stream
+2. Face is detected and compared with known database
+3. If face is recognized:
+   - Servo motor activates (door opens)
+4. If face is unknown:
+   - Photo is captured
+   - Notification is sent via Telegram
+   - User chooses action:
+     - Open door
+     - Add to database
+     - Ignore or delete

+## Technologies Used
+- Python
+- OpenCV
+- face_recognition
+- Telegram Bot API (pyTelegramBotAPI)
+- Serial communication

+## Hardware
+- Arduino / ESP32 (servo motor control)
+- Servo motor (door simulation)
+- Webcam or USB camera
+- PC running Python script

+## Face Database
+Faces are stored in the `known_faces/` directory.

+Structure example: